HAMZA-NASIR-PU/daily-learning/README.md

 ## Derivation of Area of Triangle
 https://wumbo.net/examples/derive-area-of-triangle-formula/
+- Practice of Creating Filter on paginated data feature.
 Multithreaded Javascript: Concurrency Beyond the Event Loop by Bryan English and Thomas Hunter